29 Practice 4 different ways of introducing yourself

 University of Toronto Career Exploration & Education Next Steps:

-Get an online introduction to networking through this instructional video or through a collection of ebooks about networking.
+Visit our tips page or check out our e-book collection for tips on building or expanding your network.
 Once you’re ready to start practicing your introductions, attend a Talking to Professionals workshop or Career Chat: Networking.

 Visit Career Exploration & Education and meet with us for a 15-minute conversation to talk about your next step(s).
 Find our hours here.